swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Linux - Privilege Escalation.md

   * Which users have recently used sudo
   * Determine if /etc/sudoers is accessible
   * Determine if the current user has Sudo access without a password
-  * Are known ‘good’ breakout binaries available via Sudo (i.e. nmap, vim etc.)
+  * Are known 'good' breakout binaries available via Sudo (i.e. nmap, vim etc.)
-  * Is root’s home directory accessible
+  * Is root's home directory accessible
   * List permissions for /home/
 * Environmental:
   * Display current $PATH